yuce/pot/README.md

 POT is an almost direct translation of the Python [OneTimePass](https://github.com/tadeck/onetimepass) library.

-POT should work with any recent version of [Erlang/OTP](http://www.erlang.org/) but only tested with version 17.
+POT should work with any recent version of [Erlang/OTP](http://www.erlang.org/), [Elixir](http://elixir-lang.org/) and other Erlang VM based languages.

 In order to learn more about one time password generation, see the following Wikipedia articles: